 should be pulled-up with a resistor (from 3k to 10k

-or any tool that can talk to a serial interface:
+or any tool that can talk to a serial interface to connect

 screen /dev/tty.usbserial-A50285BI 9600